 Let a woman learn in silence with all submission.
 And I do not permit a woman to teach or to have authority over a man, but to be in silence.
 (N.K.J.V.)

 Now let’s move on to the question of women deacons.
 The fact is that the New Testament’s qualifications for the office of deacon follow this same pattern of gender specificity.
 The passage here is 1 Timothy 3:8-13.
 There, in verse 12, we read that a potential deacon must be the husband of one wife and that he must rule his own house well.
 I really don’t know how much clearer God has to make it.
 Again, if the Bible teaches nothing else, it teaches that the husband is the God-appointed head of the home.
-Furthermore, if Acts 6:1-7 truly does describe the church’s first deacon election, an interpretation that many think is accurate, it’s worth noting that the apostles specifically say:
+Additionally, if Acts 6:1-7 describes the church’s first deacon election — and many excellent preachers and commentators do favor that interpretation — it’s worth noting that the apostles specifically say:

 “Therefore, brethren, seek out from among you seven men (emphasis mine) of good reputation, full of the Holy Spirit and wisdom, whom we may appoint over this business.”
 (Acts 6:3, N.K.J.V. )